Maharkk/Maharkk/README.md

 Welcome to my GitHub portfolio!
 I'm a passionate cybersecurity professional specializing in SOC analysis, with a strong background in security operations and penetration testing.
 My journey in cybersecurity is fueled by a continuous thirst for knowledge and a dedication to making the digital world a safer place.

 With hands-on experience in monitoring and responding to security incidents using tools like Splunk and various vulnerability assessment platforms, I am committed to identifying and mitigating threats.
-Ranked in the top 3% on TryHackMe, I aim to contribute to meaningful cybersecurity projects and share knowledge with the community, particularly in the realm of SOC operations.
+Ranked in the top 1% on TryHackMe and among the top 50 in the UAE, I aim to contribute to meaningful cybersecurity projects and share knowledge with the community, particularly in the realm of SOC operations.

 *"This portfolio is a work in progress, and I will continue to update it with new projects, skills, and certifications as I grow in my cybersecurity career."*